turingschool/backend-curriculum-site/module1/lessons/hashes_arts_and_crafts.md

 8. What's interesting about the order of the return value of both `keys` and `values`?
 9. Add a new bead referenced by the key `"green"`
 10. How has `keys` changed after the last step?
 How has `values` changed?
 What was lost?
-11. As a group update your data collection T-Chart to include new Hash info.
+11. As a group, update your data collection T-Chart to include new Hash info.

 ## WrapUp